 Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided in the clinical trials document.
 It’s very important to check the trial inclusion and exclusion criteria before making any contact.

 Inclusion of any trial within this blog should not be taken as a recommendation by Ronny Allan.

-- Clinical Trial: Lutathera and ASTX727 in Neuroendocrine Tumours (LANTana)
+- Clinical Trial: Dostarlimab, anti–PD-1 monoclonal antibody in Neuroendocrine Carcinoma

 Thanks for reading.